Amit-Singh-Rajput/Bike-Sharing-Demand-Prediction/README.md

 Our project flowchart includes the following steps:

 - Loading and diagnosing the data
-- Data filtering
+- Data Cleaning
-- EDA of raw data
-- Feature engineering
+- Data Visualization
-- Feature selection
+- Feature Selection
-- Model building
-- Model training and testing
+- Model Building
-- Model evaluation and hyper-parameter tuning
+- Model Evaluation

 ## **Models Used**
 We have used popular regression models such as Linear Regression, Lasso Regression, Ridge Regression, Decision Tree, Random Forest, Gradient Boosting, and XGBoost to determine which model provides the best deployment.